DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 themselves online shopping, having only had some introductory computer skills sessions with us.
-Emily said that she had ‘worked out how to shop for clothes, runners, toys and other small purchases for the kids online, at eBay, etc.,’ which were delivered to the neighbouring cattle station 1 kilometer away.
+Emily said that she had ‘worked out how to shop for clothes, runners, toys and other small purchases for the kids online, at eBay, etc.’, which were delivered to the neighboring cattle station 1 kilometer away.
 They both commented that they’d started shopping online to make ‘less trips to shops in Tennant Creek’, and because it was ‘easier than going into town; \[there was\] more choice.’